Every Type of Display Ad (And Why They Work!)

 - The advertising is being used to promote a brand, service, product or offering.

-- It is not a search ad.
+- It’s not a search ad.
 (Keep reading to learn more about this.)

-Banners, square images with text, animations – these are all forms of display ads you have experienced.
-The world’s first display ad was a banner ad that appeared in 1994.
-An amazing 44% of people who saw it clicked on it!
+Banners, square images with text, animations – you’ve certainly seen your fair share of display ads on your favorite websites.
+The world’s first display ad was a banner ad that appeared all the way back in 1994.
+It worked; an amazing 44% of people who saw it clicked on it!
 From the first generation of display ads, a convention developed of using self-contained images with a call-to-action in a variety of square and rectangle sizes.

-- Traditional Display Ads: These are the ads that are most associated with display advertising, consisting of landscape, square and skyscraper image sizes.
-These ads are primarily image based with some text and are primarily placed on websites.
+- Traditional Display Ads: Whether square or rectangular, traditional banner ads are immediately identifiable as display advertising.
+Reminiscent of print ads, layouts consist of landscape, square and skyscraper image sizes.
+These ads are primarily image-based with some text and are primarily placed on websites.

-- Responsive Display Ads: These are a type of display ad that is based on multiple text headlines, descriptions and images that the ad-platform algorithm uses to place, size, and orient an ad in various combinations.
+- Responsive Display Ads: This type of display ad is based on multiple text headlines, descriptions and images that the ad-platform algorithm uses to place, size and orient in various combinations.
 The platform determines the best-performing format for the specified audience.

 - Retargeting Display Ads: Retargeting (or remarketing) is when a display ad is shown to people who have visited your web property – usually a specific page or set of pages – in a specified time frame but not yet completed the desired action.
 Retargeting display ads are a great vehicle for personalized content.